TinyKitten/TinyKitten/README.md

 I am a freelance front-end engineer.
 But I can also do the backend.
 Mainly we are developing TrainLCD, a smartphone app that reproduces Japanese trains.

-In addition, I am making a A easy to use/deploy notebook system called "NoteNote" in my circle(TeamKitten).

 🏫 Final Education

 - [Maebashi Seiryo High School](http://www.seiryo-hs.gsn.ed.jp/)